This tutorial provides a basic Go programmer’s introduction to working with gRPC.

 be returned to the client.

-streaming RPC, so we need to send back multiple Feature
+streaming RPC, so we need to send back multiple Features to our client.

 func (s *routeGuideServer) ListFeatures(rect *pb.Rectangle, stream pb.RouteGuide_ListFeaturesServer) error {